Jess-v/music-bot/README.md

-# mr-grips
+# music-bot
-Python-based discord bot with a death grips flair
+Python-based discord music bot

 ## Installation
 This will be assuming that you are running the bot on an Ubuntu-based Linux distribution.
 Instructions may need to be adjusted if using other distributions or another OS.